HamzaHassanain/Leetcode_SQL_50_Study_Plan/Basic Joins/04- Rising Temperature/README.md

 ### Problem Requirements:

-Find all dates' Id with higher temperatures compared to its previous dates (yesterday).
+Find all dates' <code>Id</code> with higher temperatures compared to its previous dates (yesterday).

 Return the result table in any order.